-In the past, the class focused on the field of anthropology: its history, theories, and research methods.
+This class began with an exploration of the field of anthropology: its history, theories, and research methods.
 But different from an ordinary lecture class students were tasked to put the knowledge they gleaned from lectures into action by performing “fieldwork” in the form of practical exercises.
 These exercises allowed students to hone their own anthropological skills.

 Foundations of Language and Culture (文化基礎論).
 The theme of this lecture class changes from year to year as does the language of instruction.
 Presently, I alternate between a course on Rites of Passage, which is presented in English, and a course on Japanese Religious Material Culture, which is taught in Japanese.

 Japanese Culture (日本文化論).
 The current theme of this lecture course is Illness in Japan.
 I talk about the history of illness (sickness) in Japan from a cultural perspective.
 Beginning with a look at what it means to be “healthy,” we question whether or not the idea of being “healthy” is perhaps not as normal as it seems at first glance.
 As no one can escape illness completely, illness is more the rule than the exception.
 Unlike being “healthy,” illness is a fact of life.
 The course lectures are presented in Japanese.

 3rd Year Seminar (言語文化学演習).
 The seminar for third-year students centers on the study of folklore.
 We ask “What is folklore?”
 In this seminar which is primarily conducted in English, students read through an introductory English language book written about the study of folklore (Lynne S. Mcneill, “Folklore Rules: A Fun, Quick, and Useful Introduction to the Field of Academic Folklore Studies”, Utah State University Press).
 As we progress through the year, we engage in various activities in which we gather and share folklore from our daily lives.
 We also supplement our study by reading a textbook introducing Japanese folklore studies written in Japanese.